 This is a strange cat behavior problem and I don’t have a ready made answer.
 Or any solid answer except some guesses or more questions.
 The problem has been raised by one of the Catster visitors and we are going to try and find a solution because the Catster site can’t 😉

 The cats are litter mates, siblings.
 They were always best friends and got on very well, grooming each other and so on.
-Their owners move home.
-They have to fly to their new address which is in a different part of America.
-The cats are shipped by air to the new address.
+Their owners moved home.
+They had to fly to their new address which is in a different part of America.
+The cats were shipped by air to the new address.
 I am not sure if they were in the hold of the aircraft or in the cabin.
 I have presumed they were in the hold.
-After getting into their new home the siblings decide that they dislike, even hate each other.
-After several weeks they are more friendly but have fallen out of friendship.
+After getting into their new home the siblings decided that they disliked, even hated each other.
+After several weeks they became more friendly but fell out of friendship.
 When one approaches the other he gets hissed at and swatted.

 That is the scenario.
 What is the solution?
 What has happened?

 We can’t find a solution until we know what has caused the change in behavior.
 In my experience when siblings fall out in such a way it is usually because of a change in their scent.
 They can no longer recognize each other.
 I will pursue that argument initially.